salesforce/tough-cookie/README.md

 ### Store API

 The storage model for each `CookieJar` instance can be replaced with a custom implementation.
-The default is `MemoryCookieStore` which can be found in the `lib/memstore.js` file.
+The default is `MemoryCookieStore` which can be found in [`lib/memstore.js`](https://github.com/salesforce/tough-cookie/blob/master/lib/memstore.js).
 The API uses continuation-passing-style to allow for asynchronous stores.

-Stores should inherit from the base `Store` class, which is available as `require('tough-cookie').Store`.
+Stores should inherit from the base `Store` class, which is available as a top-level export.

-Stores are asynchronous by default, but if `store.synchronous` is set to `true`, then the `*Sync` methods on the of the containing `CookieJar` can be used (however, the continuation-passing style
+Stores are asynchronous by default, but if `store.synchronous` is set to `true`, then the `*Sync` methods on the of the containing `CookieJar` can be used.

 All `domain` parameters will have been normalized before calling.

 The Cookie store must have all of the following methods.
+Note that asynchronous implementations **must** support callback parameters.

-#### `store.findCookie(domain, path, key, cb(err,cookie))`
+#### `store.findCookie(domain, path, key, callback(err, cookie))`

 Retrieve a cookie with the given domain, path and key (a.k.a. name).
 The RFC maintains that exactly one of these cookies should exist in a store.
 If the store is using versioning, this means that the latest/newest such cookie should be returned.

 Callback takes an error and the resulting `Cookie` object.
 If no cookie is found then `null` MUST be passed instead (i.e. not an error).

-#### `store.findCookies(domain, path, cb(err,cookies))`
+#### `store.findCookies(domain, path, callback(err, cookies))`

 Locates cookies matching the given domain and path.
-This is most often called in the context of `cookiejar.getCookies()` above.
+This is most often called in the context of [`cookiejar.getCookies()`](#getcookiescurrenturl-options-callbackerr-cookies).

 If no cookies are found, the callback MUST be passed an empty array.

 The resulting list will be checked for applicability to the current request according to the RFC (domain-match, path-match, http-only-flag, secure-flag, expiry, etc.), so it's OK to use an optimistic search algorithm when implementing this method.
 However, the search algorithm used SHOULD try to find cookies that `domainMatch()` the domain and `pathMatch()` the path in order to limit the amount of checking that needs to be done.

 As of version 0.9.12, the `allPaths` option to `cookiejar.getCookies()` above will cause the path here to be `null`.
 If the path is `null`, path-matching MUST NOT be performed (i.e. domain-matching only).

-#### `store.putCookie(cookie, cb(err))`
+#### `store.putCookie(cookie, callback(err))`

 Adds a new cookie to the store.
 The implementation SHOULD replace any existing cookie with the same `.domain`, `.path`, and `.key` properties -- depending on the nature of the implementation, it's possible that between the call to `fetchCookie` and `putCookie` that a duplicate `putCookie` can occur.

 The `cookie` object MUST NOT be modified; the caller will have already updated the `.creation` and `.lastAccessed` properties.

 Pass an error if the cookie cannot be stored.

-#### `store.updateCookie(oldCookie, newCookie, cb(err))`
+#### `store.updateCookie(oldCookie, newCookie, callback(err))`

 Update an existing cookie.
 The implementation MUST update the `.value` for a cookie with the same `domain`, `.path` and `.key`.
 The implementation SHOULD check that the old value in the store is equivalent to `oldCookie` - how the conflict is resolved is up to the store.

 The `.lastAccessed` property will always be different between the two objects (to the precision possible via JavaScript's clock).
 Both `.creation` and `.creationIndex` are guaranteed to be the same.
 Stores MAY ignore or defer the `.lastAccessed` change at the cost of affecting how cookies are selected for automatic deletion (e.g., least-recently-used, which is up to the store to implement).

 Stores may wish to optimize changing the `.value` of the cookie in the store versus storing a new cookie.
-If the implementation doesn't define this method a stub that calls `putCookie(newCookie,cb)` will be added to the store object.
+If the implementation doesn't define this method a stub that calls [`putCookie`](#storeputcookiecookie-callbackerr) will be added to the store object.

 The `newCookie` and `oldCookie` objects MUST NOT be modified.

 Pass an error if the newCookie cannot be stored.

-#### `store.removeCookie(domain, path, key, cb(err))`
+#### `store.removeCookie(domain, path, key, callback(err))`

-Remove a cookie from the store (see notes on `findCookie` about the uniqueness constraint).
+Remove a cookie from the store (see notes on [`findCookie`](#storefindcookiedomain-path-key-callbackerr-cookie) about the uniqueness constraint).

 The implementation MUST NOT pass an error if the cookie doesn't exist; only pass an error due to the failure to remove an existing cookie.

-#### `store.removeCookies(domain, path, cb(err))`
+#### `store.removeCookies(domain, path, callback(err))`

 Removes matching cookies from the store.
 The `path` parameter is optional, and if missing means all paths in a domain should be removed.

 Pass an error ONLY if removing any existing cookies failed.

-#### `store.removeAllCookies(cb(err))`
+#### `store.removeAllCookies(callback(err))`

 _Optional_.
 Removes all cookies from the store.

 Pass an error if one or more cookies can't be removed.

-**Note**: New method as of `tough-cookie` version 2.5, so not all Stores will implement this, plus some stores may choose not to implement this.

-#### `store.getAllCookies(cb(err, cookies))`
+#### `store.getAllCookies(callback(err, cookies))`

 _Optional_.
-Produces an `Array` of all cookies during `jar.serialize()`.
-The items in the array can be true `Cookie` objects or generic `Object`s with the [Serialization Format] data structure.
+Produces an `Array` of all cookies during [`jar.serialize()`](#serializecallbackerr-serializedobject).
+The items in the array can be true `Cookie` objects or generic `Object`s with the [Serialization Format](#serialization-format) data structure.

-Cookies SHOULD be returned in creation order to preserve sorting via `compareCookies()`.
+Cookies SHOULD be returned in creation order to preserve sorting via [`compareCookie()`](#cookiecomparea-b).
 For reference, `MemoryCookieStore` will sort by `.creationIndex` since it uses true `Cookie` objects internally.
 If you don't return the cookies in creation order, they'll still be sorted by creation time, but this only has a precision of 1ms.
-See `compareCookies` for more detail.
+See `cookieCompare` for more detail.

 Pass an error if retrieval fails.